pynucastro/pynucastro/docs/source/networks.rst

 * Create a working directory for your network (this does not have to be in the ``pynucastro/`` directory tree).

-* Obtain Reaclib rate files (in Reaclib 1 format) for your problem and either place them in your working directory or ``pynucastro/library``.
+* Obtain Reaclib rate files (in Reaclib 1 or 2 format) for your problem and either place them in your working directory or ``pynucastro/library``.

   You can find the rates that are already provided in the library by